-H. 2020 Tax Rate Impact on Property Classes
+H. 2022 Tax Rate Impact on Property Classes

 As indicated above, the four main factors that impact the annual taxes on an individual property are: annual assessment impacts, Education tax rates, municipal levy requirement and tax policy decisions.
-During the review and approval of the 2020 Tax Supported Operating Budget, the impacts of reassessment, changes in approved Education rates and the levy requirements for 2020 were factored into the estimated tax impacts on the average assessed properties in the major tax classes which were presented to Council at that time.
+It was noted during the review and approval of the 2022 Tax Supported Operating Budget, that the reassessment in 2020 was delayed by the Province due to the COVID-19 pandemic.
+As a result, the assessment impacts outlined in this report are not reassessment related and are strictly due to in-year changes during 2021.
+Therefore, the changes in assessment, changes in approved Education rates and the levy requirements for 2022 were factored into the estimated overall tax impact on the average assessed residential property, presented to Council at that time, was a 2.29% impact.

-Assessment roll changes subsequent to the 2020 Budget review, and tax policy decisions outlined in this report have subsequently impacted the overall tax impact on various property classes.
-In comparing 2020's total average property tax increase to 2019's, the associated impacts for specific tax classes are as outlined in the table below.
+Assessment roll changes subsequent to the 2022 Budget review, and tax policy decisions outlined in this report have subsequently impacted the overall tax impact on various property classes.
+In comparing 2022's total average property tax increase to 2021's, the associated impacts for specific tax classes are as outlined in the table below.